Dark Side of the Town, Penrith

 Safety, clothing etc

 U16s must be accompanied by a responsible adult.
 By all means run in pairs/groups if you wish.
 The organiser’s mobile phone number will be on the map.
-If you are using the Maprun app then you will have your phone; if you are using a Garmin smartwatch do consider still carrying your phone.
+If you are using the MapRun app then you will have your phone; if you are using a Garmin smartwatch do consider still carrying your phone.

 A comprehensive risk assessment has been prepared by the organiser but please be aware that you take part in this event at your risk and are responsible for your own safety.
 Nearest hospitals are in Penrith (Urgent Treatment Centre for minor injuries) and Carlisle (Full A&E department).
-Nearest defibrillator is located at Booth’s Supermarket.

 Social